imyank/MTech-Project/README.md

-## For more details check out the thesis report
+## For more details check out the thesis report and code